Resource Library

 A Foundation Prospects Chart

 The aim of a prospects chart is help keep you on track with the preparation, submission, and follow-up of grant requests over the course of six months or a year.
 If you stick to a schedule, you will not overburden your administrative office with too many proposals to submit or track at one time.
-A number of requests submitted over time will also hopefully insure a steady stream of funding.
+A number of requests submitted over time will also hopefully ensure a steady stream of funding.

-Download Foundation Prospects Chart and instructions.
+View or Download Foundation Prospects Chart and instructions: